Mario Roso de Luna

-Mario Roso de Luna (Logrosán, March 15, 1872 – Madrid, November 8, 1931) was a Spanish lawyer, theosophist, journalist, writer, freemason and astrologist.
+Mario Roso de Luna (March 15, 1872, in Logrosán – November 15, 1931, in Madrid) was a Spanish lawyer, astronomer, writer, inventor, linguist, astrophysicist, journalist, geologist, archaeologist, translator, theosophist and freemason.

-Biography
+Career

 Known as the "Red Magician of Logrosán", Roso liked to define himself as a "Theosophist" and an "Ateneist", relating to his membership in the Ateneo de Madrid, together with other important figures of the period, such as Miguel de Unamuno and Ramón María del Valle-Inclán.

 As a Theosophist he realized a tremendous amount of educative work.
 He translated all of Helena Blavatsky's work to Spanish and wrote a large set of his own books.

-In his books Roso applies theosophical ideas to many subjects, such as musicology (Beethoven, teósofo, Wagner, mitólogo y ocultista), One Thousand and One Nights (El velo de Isis), Totalitarianism (La Humanidad y los Césares), Sexology (Aberraciones psíquicas del sexo), Precolombine myths (La ciencia hierática de los mayas) and Spanish Folklore (El libro que mata a la Muerte).
+In his books Roso applies theosophical ideas to many subjects, such as musicology (Beethoven, teósofo; Wagner, mitólogo y ocultista), One Thousand and One Nights (El velo de Isis), totalitarianism (La humanidad y los césares), sexology (Aberraciones psíquicas del sexo), precolombine myths (La ciencia hierática de los mayas) and spanish folklore (El libro que mata a la muerte).

 In 1928 he founded, together with Eduardo Alfonso, the Schola Philosophicae Initiationis.

+Death

 He died in November, 1931, of an unknown disease.
 His last words were said to have been "No man is indispensable.
 Don't cry over me.
-The only way you can honor my memory is to continue my work! exceed it!"
+The only way you can honor my memory is to continue my work!
+Exceed it!"